delta-io/delta/PROTOCOL.md

 By default, the reference implementation stores data files in directories that are named based on the partition values for data in that file (i.e. `part1=value1/part2=value2/...`).
 This directory format is only used to follow existing conventions and is not required by the protocol.
 Actual partition values for a file must be read from the transaction log.
+If a partition column name starts with `_` and Delta writes data files to that folder, that folder is not considered a hidden subdirectory.

 ### Delta Log Entries
 Delta files are stored as JSON in a directory at the root of the table named `_delta_log`, and together make up the log of all changes that have occurred to a table.